Digital Minimalism: Choosing a Focused Life in a Noisy World, Cal Newport (2019)

 “Is this the best way to use technology to support this value?
 If the answer is no, the minimalist will set to work trying to optimize the tech, or search out a better option.”

-Notice, this minimalist philosophy contrasts starkly with the maximalist philosophy that most people deploy by default—a mind-set in which any potential for benefit is enough to start using a technology that catches your attention.
-A maximalist is very uncomfortable with the idea that anyone might miss out on something that’s the least bit interesting or valuable.
+Notice how this minimalist philosophy contrasts starkly with the maximalist philosophy that most people deploy by default—a mind-set in which any potential for benefit is enough to start using a technology that catches your attention.
+Maximalists resist the idea of potentially missing out on anything even marginally interesting or valuable.

 Principle #1: Clutter is costly.